-- 1. The likely consequences of any decisions in the long term; - 2.
-The interests of the Group's employees; - 3.
-The need to foster the Group's business relationships with suppliers, customers and others; - 4.
-The impact of the Group's operations on the community and the environment; - The desirability of the Group maintaining a reputation for high standards of business conduct; and - 6.
-The need to act fairly as between shareholders of the Group.
+- a) The likely consequences of any decisions in the long term. - b) The interests of the Group's employees. - c) The need to foster the Group's business relationships with suppliers, customers and others. - d) The impact of the Group's operations on the community and the environment. - e) The desirability of the Group maintaining a reputation for high standards of business conduct; and - f) The need to act fairly as between shareholders of the Group.

-As part of their induction, Directors are briefed on their duties and they can access professional advice on these, either from the Company Secretary or, if they judge necessary, from an independent advisor.
+s part of their induction, Directors are briefed on their duties and they can access professional advice on these, either from the Company Secretary or, if they judge necessary, from an independent advisor.
 The Board confirms that, during the year, it has had regard to the matters set out above.
 Further details as to how the Directors have fulfilled their duties are set out below.
-Please also see pages 37 to 42 for information on how the Directors promote a corporate culture that is based on high standards of business conduct, ethical values and behaviours.
+Please also see page 21 to 25 for information on how the Directors promote a corporate culture that is based on high standards of business conduct, ethical values and behaviours.